Browsing page 1 of words meaning nature (34 words total)

 - a small dog.

-Citation from "Big love", M - Milwaukee's Lifestyle Magazine, Amy Siewert, April 5 2010 blacked out to resolve Google's penalty against this site.
+Citation from "Big love", M - Milwaukee's Lifestyle Magazine, Amy Siewert, April 5 2010 censored in hope of resolving Google's penalty against this site.

 Last edited on Apr 09 2010.
 Submitted by Walter Rader (Editor) from Sacramento, CA, USA